The Competence Trap

 Helix Biotech

-Helix's compliance department has zero turnover — the trap is the retention mechanism.
+Their compliance department has zero turnover.
 Nobody leaves because nobody can.

 Garrison Cole

-Knows the air quality numbers, rotates workers instead of reporting — competent enough to manage the harm, trapped by the management of it.
+Ironclad shift supervisor.
+Knows the air quality numbers.
+Rotates workers instead of reporting — competent enough to manage the harm, trapped by the management of it.

 Intelligence as Cage

 In the Sprawl, intelligence is the quality most celebrated — the metric that separates tiers, determines licensing, shapes careers.
-The competence trap reveals its shadow function: the more capable the mind, the more useful it is as a component in systems of harm.
-The same sophistication that makes someone excellent at their work makes them excellent at rationalizing why the work is acceptable.
+The competence trap reveals its shadow function: the same sophistication that makes someone excellent at their work makes them excellent at rationalizing why the work is acceptable.
 The cage is not built from outside.
 It is constructed by the prisoner, using the best materials available.

 Trust as Weapon

-The assignment to ethically compromised work is delivered as institutional trust — a compliment, a recognition of capability, a vote of confidence.
+The assignment to ethically compromised work is delivered as institutional trust — a compliment, a recognition of capability.
 The employee cannot reject the assignment without rejecting the compliment.
 Refusing difficult work means admitting you cannot handle it.
-The trap exploits the gap between competence and conscience, using the first to silence the second.
-Trust, the foundation of every functional institution, becomes the mechanism of moral compromise.
+Trust, the foundation of every functional institution, becomes the delivery mechanism of moral compromise.

 The Retention Problem

-Helix Biotech's compliance department has zero turnover.
-Not because the work is satisfying, but because the accumulated knowledge and complicity make departure impossible.
-The employees know too much to be released and have done too much to release themselves.
 Every corporation in the Sprawl faces the same calculus: the most reliable retention mechanism is not compensation or culture — it is complicity.
+Accumulated knowledge and accumulated guilt form a binding agent stronger than any employment contract.
 A trapped employee is a permanent employee.

 If your competence is the reason you were chosen, and your intelligence is the reason you stay, who built the cage?